 But whats pretty obvious lately is that there is this mega dose of supersized fear invading the hearts and minds of far too many people.
 Its causing people to act irrationally or not act at all.
 And it happens when you choose to believe in a negative future instead of a postive one.
 When you choose fear over faith.

-Some are people saying some Mayan calendar thing is going to happen and the world is going to end in 2012.
-There are people saying we’re going to witness the return of the Great Depression, a nuclear war with Iran.
+Some are people saying Iran is going to blow up and the world is going to end.
+There are people saying we’re going to witness the return of the Great Depression.
 Fear is everywhere.

 Yet the alternative is also available to every single one of us.
 Its called faith.
 It’s the belief in a positive future.